Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

-Whatever it is, hopefully you locked in this Norway props before the draw!
+Whatever it is, hopefully you locked in these Norway props or Erling Haaland specials before the start of the World Cup!

 Not sure how to get started?
 Check out our World Cup 2026 betting guide for step-by-step instructions on placing your first bet.
-Also, remember to keep an eye out for our special promotions as the World Cup draws closer.
+Also, remember to keep an eye out for our special promotions as the World Cup takes place.

 World Cup 2026 Odds at a Glance